 The two basic extent attributes associated with a file are its reservation and its fixed extent size.
-The user can preallocate space to the file by manipulating a file's reservation; the user can also override the default allocation policy of the file system by setting a fixed extent size.
+You can preallocate space to the file by manipulating a file's reservation, or override the default allocation policy of the file system by setting a fixed extent size.

 Other policies determine the way these attributes are expressed during the allocation process.
-The user can specify that:
+You can specify that:

-- the space reserved for a file must be contiguous - no allocations should be made for a file beyond the current reservation - unused reservation should be released when the file is closed - space should be allocated but no reservation should be assigned - the file size should be changed to immediately incorporate the allocated space
+- The space reserved for a file must be contiguous - No allocations are made for a file beyond the current reservation - An unused reservation is released when the file is closed - Space is allocated, but no reservation is assigned - ♦ The file size is changed to immediately incorporate the allocated space

-Some of the extent attributes are persistent and become part of the on-disk information about the file, while other attributes are temporary and lost after the file is closed or the system is rebooted.
-The persistent attributes are similar to the file's permissions and are actually written in the inode for the file.
-When a file is copied, moved, or archived, only the persistent attributes of the source file can be preserved in the new file (see "Other Controls" on page 56 for more information).
+Some of the extent attributes are persistent and become part of the on-disk information about the file, while other attributes are temporary and are lost after the file is closed or the system is rebooted.
+The persistent attributes are similar to the file's permissions and are written in the inode for the file.
+When a file is copied, moved, or archived, only the persistent attributes of the source file are preserved in the new file (see "Other Controls" on page 20 for more information).

 In general, the user will only set extent attributes for reservation.
-Many of the attributes are designed for applications that are tuned to a particular pattern of I/O or disk alignment (see the $mkfs_vxfs(1M)$ manual page and Chapter 6, "Application Interface," for more information).
+Many of the attributes are designed for applications that are tuned to a particular pattern of I/O or disk alignment (see the $mkfs_vxfs(1M)$ manual page and Chapter 5, "Application Interface," for more information).